 Hong Kong and BEPS 2.0, 30 November 2021

-Professor Adrian Sawyer, UC Business School, University of Canterbury
+Professor Adrian Sawyer, Professor of Taxation, UC Business School, University of Canterbury

 A Multilateral Agreement on Carbon Pricing and Implications for Developing Countries, 17 November 2021